 According to Norse mythology the god Óðinn was once riding his 8-legged horse, Sleipnir, and it put one of its hoofs down and created Ásbyrgi, which is in the shape of a very big horseshoe.

 The geological explanation varies to a great extent from what the Vikings believed, but I will stick to this explanation :)

-The hike is all in all 5 km back and forth.
+The hike is all in all 4.5 km back and forth and takes approx. 2 hours.
 In some places one has to follow narrow trails, we call them "kindastígar", or sheep trails.
-You will find these trails all over Iceland, made by sheep which walk in a row.
+You will find these trails all over Iceland, made by sheep that walk in a row.